The Encoder Control screen shows all of the settings associated with encoder input/output.

 SRT is a more advanced point-to-point streaming method than Unicast.
 The main difference is that SRT supports re-transmission buffers (the Latency and Bandwidth settings) as well as encryption for stream security.

 Find more information on using SRT on Videon products in this guide.

 RTSP is another stream type hosted from the webserver on the Videon device.
 The stream can be played back from the URL provided in the RTSP menu.

-File recording is used to record the stream from the encoder to a USB drive inserted into a Videon device.
+File recording is used to record the stream from the encoder to a USB drive or SD card inserted into a Videon device.

-Once a USB drive is inserted into the Videon device, file recording can be done by flipping the switch on and clicking either OK or Apply.
+Once a storage device is inserted into the Videon device, file recording can be done by flipping the switch on and clicking either OK or Apply.

 For best results, make sure to follow File recording tips.

 FTP Upload is intended for sending a recorded stream for storage on an FTP server.